 Using the AlleleDB variants found in the personal genomes of the 2 parents of the trio and 379 unrelated individuals from Phase 1 of the 1000 Genomes Project, we focus on autosomal SNVs and detected 85,742 ASE and 7,462 ASB SNVs, representing 16% and 6% of the accessible SNVs respectively (Table 1).
 15% of our candidate ASE SNVs and 3% of ASB SNVs are in the coding DNA sequences (CDS).

 Of great interest, is the annotation of these allele-specific SNVs with respect to known genomic elements, both coding and non-coding.
 We calculate the enrichment of ASB and ASE SNVs in various genomic categories.
 To do so, we further define sets of ‘control’ SNVs.
 This is especially pertinent to our enrichment analyses, since the Fisher’s exact test is dependent on the choice of the null expectation (i.e. controls).
 The control SNVs are not allele-specific and are derived from a set of ‘accessible’ SNVs, which are heterozygous SNVs and possess at least the minimum number of reads needed to be statistically detectable for allelic imbalance; in other words, the control SNVs are well-matched in power to the detected allele-specific SNVs (see Methods).
-The accessible SNVs are determined for each ChIP-seq (grouped by individual and TF, not by study) or RNA-seq dataset (Table 1).
+The accessible SNVs are determined for each pooled ChIP-seq (grouped by individual and TF, not by study) or RNA-seq dataset (grouped by individual) (Supp File 7).

 To estimate the degree of allele-specificity in both coding and non-coding genomic elements, we calculate the enrichment (or depletion) of allele-specific SNVs by comparing allele-specific SNVs relative to the control SNVs using Fisher’s exact tests.
 Enrichment analyses are performed in genomic annotations (or categories) with differing granularities, from broad genomic categories to individual genes.